dkazanc/ToMoBAR/docs/source/introduction/dependencies.rst

 Dependencies
 ************
 ToMoBAR relies on several dependencies which we list bellow in the order of priority.
-In general, we would recommend installing 1,2 and 4.
+In general, we would recommend installing 1,2 and 4 packages.

 * 1. `ASTRA-toolbox <https://www.astra-toolbox.com/>`_ is the most critical dependency
   as ToMoBAR heavily relies on the GPU-accelerated projection/backprojection routines of the toolbox.
 With